For a Free Consultation, Call Now866-351-2504

 • Making sure severely immobile residents participate in physical therapy

-These are just a few precautions we can take to prevent our loved ones from developing what can often be a life-threatening injury.
-Visiting your loved one in their nursing home as frequently as you can is always an important preventative measure as you will be more likely to notice any health changes.
+These are just a few precautions we can take to prevent our loved ones from developing bedsores in nursing homes, which are often life-threatening injuries.
+Visiting your loved one in their nursing home as frequently as you can is always an important preventative measure, as you will be more likely to notice any health changes.

-Who is Most at Risk for a Bedsore?
+Who Is Most at Risk for a Pressure Sore?

 These residents are more likely to be looked over and ignored, either on purpose or accidentally, which often leads to injuries such as bedsores.